Butterroach/badfizzbuzz/README.md

 run combiner.py to generate the badfizzbuzz.py file which will have a function so you can import the file and use the function!!!!!!!! ver ysimple and efficient this is very serios

-AHJGFHJRSAGHJAWSEJGW DONT REWRITE IT IN RUST I HATE RUST I WILL KILL YOU IF YOU DOU YIOG JUEROIGHJ EOWITRHG
+AHJGFHJRSAGHJAWSEJGW DONT REWRITE IT IN RUST I HATE RUST I WILL KILL YOU IF YOU DOU YIOG JUEROIGHJ EOWITRHG ([artifishvr/badfizzbuzz-rs](https://github.com/artifishvr/badfizzbuzz-rs) fuck you)

 ### how do i contribute